ShixiangWang/sigminer/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="100%" />

-## Acknowledgments

-If you use **NMF** package in R, please also cite:

-    Gaujoux, Renaud, and Cathal Seoighe.
-"A Flexible R Package for Nonnegative Matrix Factorization.""
-BMC Bioinformatics 11, no. 1 (December 2010).

-The method “M” for extracting copy number signatures was based in part on the source code from paper *Copy number signatures and mutational processes in ovarian carcinoma*, if you use this feature, please also
-cite:

-    Macintyre, Geoff, et al. "Copy number signatures and mutational processes in ovarian carcinoma."
-Nature genetics 50.9 (2018): 1262.

-The code for extracting SBS signatures was based in part on the source code of the **maftools** package, if you use this feature, please also
-cite:

-    Mayakonda, Anand, et al. "Maftools: efficient and comprehensive analysis of somatic variants in cancer."
-Genome research 28.11 (2018): 1747-1756.

-The code for extracting mutational signatures was based in part on the source code of the **SignatureAnalyzer** package, if you use this feature, please also cite:

-    Kim, Jaegil, et al. "Somatic ERCC2 mutations are associated with a distinct genomic signature in urothelial tumors."
-Nature genetics 48.6 (2016): 600.

 ## References

-1. Alexandrov, Ludmil B., et al. “The repertoire of mutational signatures in human cancer.”
-Nature 578.7793 (2020): 94-101.
-2. Macintyre, Geoff, et al. “Copy number signatures and mutational processes in ovarian carcinoma.”
-Nature genetics 50.9 (2018): 1262.
+Please properly cite the following references when you are using any corresponding features.
+The references are also listed in the function documentation.
+Very thanks to the works, **sigminer** cannot be created without the giants.

-3. Mayakonda, Anand, et al. “Maftools: efficient and comprehensive analysis of somatic variants in cancer.”
+1. Mayakonda, Anand, et al. “Maftools: efficient and comprehensive analysis of somatic variants in cancer.”
 Genome research 28.11 (2018): 1747-1756.
-4. Gaujoux, Renaud, and Cathal Seoighe.
+2. Gaujoux, Renaud, and Cathal Seoighe.
 “A Flexible R Package for Nonnegative Matrix Factorization.”"
 BMC Bioinformatics 11, no. 1 (December 2010).
-5. H. Wickham. ggplot2: Elegant Graphics for Data Analysis.
+3. H. Wickham. ggplot2: Elegant Graphics for Data Analysis.
     Springer-Verlag New York, 2016.
+4. Kim, Jaegil, et al. “Somatic ERCC2 mutations are associated with a distinct genomic signature in urothelial tumors.”
+Nature genetics 48.6 (2016): 600.
+5. Alexandrov, Ludmil B., et al. “Deciphering signatures of mutational processes operative in human cancer.”
+Cell reports 3.1 (2013):
+    246-259.
+6. Degasperi, Andrea, et al. “A practical framework and online tool for mutational signature analyses show intertissue variation and driver dependencies.”
+Nature cancer 1.2 (2020): 249-263.
+7. Alexandrov, Ludmil B., et al. “The repertoire of mutational signatures in human cancer.”
+Nature 578.7793 (2020): 94-101.
+8. Macintyre, Geoff, et al. “Copy number signatures and mutational processes in ovarian carcinoma.”
+Nature genetics 50.9 (2018): 1262.
-6. Tan, Vincent YF, and Cédric Févotte.
+9. Tan, Vincent YF, and Cédric Févotte.
 “Automatic relevance determination in nonnegative matrix factorization with the/spl beta/-divergence.”
 IEEE Transactions on Pattern Analysis and Machine Intelligence 35.7 (2012): 1592-1605.
-7. Kim, Jaegil, et al. “Somatic ERCC2 mutations are associated with a distinct genomic signature in urothelial tumors.”
-Nature genetics 48.6 (2016): 600.
-8. Bergstrom EN, Huang MN, Mahto U, Barnes M, Stratton MR, Rozen SG, Alexandrov LB: SigProfilerMatrixGenerator: a tool for visualizing and exploring patterns of small mutational events.
+10. Bergstrom EN, Huang MN, Mahto U, Barnes M, Stratton MR, Rozen SG, Alexandrov LB: SigProfilerMatrixGenerator: a tool for visualizing and exploring patterns of small mutational events.
 BMC Genomics 2019, 20:685